The Batman Who Laughs: Powers and abilities

-The Batman Who Laughs is depicted as having the same abilities as Batman, combined with the twisted nihilism of the Joker.
-Furthermore, he has a futuristic visor made out of "Dark Metal" that gives him a form of precognition, and wields various weapons, including machine guns, knives, and a bladed chain.
+The Batman Who Laughs has the same abilities as Batman, combined with the twisted nihilism of the Joker.
+He wears a futuristic visor made out of "Dark Metal" that gives him a form of precognition, and wields various weapons, including machine guns, knives, and a bladed chain.

 The Batman Who Laughs also uses batarangs made of "Dark Metal" that can bring out the worst version of the victim.

-In Dark Knights: Death Metal, The Batman Who Laughs gains the powers of Doctor Manhattan by having Dr. Arkham surgically integrate his mind into that of a Bruce Wayne with Manhattan's powers, granting him nigh-omnipotence, flight, and teleportation among other powers.
+In Dark Nights: Death Metal, the Batman Who Laughs gains the powers of Doctor Manhattan after Dr. Arkham transplants his brain into the body of a Bruce Wayne who possesses Manhattan's abilities, including reality manipulation, flight, and teleportation.

-Also, as the deputy of the goddess Perpetua, he also gained some of her divine and cosmic powers.

 Like other inhabitants of the Dark Multiverse, The Batman Who Laughs is vulnerable to Nth Metal.

 Reception

-The Batman Who Laughs has been commonly described as "horrifying" by website authors.
+Reviewing the first issue of the solo series for CBR, Mike Fugere wrote that it "feels like a descent into an unforeseen nightmare" and described Snyder's horror writing as his strongest work.
+Reviewers at Polygon, io9, and CBR described the character as horrifying.
 Comic Book Resources describes The Batman Who Laughs as comprising all the "best" parts of Batman and the "worst" parts of the Joker.

 The character has been compared to Judge Death in design.
 The character's creator, Scott Snyder, noted that the two characters have a similar aesthetic.